Andrew Flintoff: England captaincy

 In February 2006 following England captain Michael Vaughan and vice-captain Marcus Trescothick becoming unavailable for the first Test match against India, Flintoff was named captain of the England team and subsequently announced that he would be staying in India for the entire Test series, although he and his wife were expecting their second child.
 His wife gave birth to a son, Corey, shortly before the second Test on 9 March.

 On the field, Flintoff was seen as a great success during the drawn series with India, with a 212-run victory in Mumbai.
-His contributions with both bat and ball ensured that he was named as the player of the series, with many commentators seeing Flintoff as someone who not only worked better under the responsibility but was also viewed as a great influence of an inexperienced side, which included many debutants, such as Alastair Cook, Owais Shah and Monty Panesar.
+His contributions with both bat and ball ensured that he was named as the player of the series, with many commentators seeing Flintoff as someone who not only worked better under the responsibility but was also viewed as a great influence of an inexperienced team, which included many debutants, such as Alastair Cook, Owais Shah and Monty Panesar.
 Flintoff amassed four fifties in the series and took 11 wickets, on unfriendly surfaces for seamers.
 Flintoff continued to captain England during the seven ODIs in India, although he was rested for two matches.
 Sri Lanka toured in May and England drew the three-Test series 1–1.
 The series took a heavy toll on Flintoff physically as journalist David Hopps remarked:

 By the end of the series, Flintoff was also a crock, succumbing to a further ankle injury that put his role in the winter's Ashes in doubt.
 Could this be traced back to the opening Test at Lord's when, in his first serious bowl of the season, and somewhat above his fighting weight, he bowled an excessive 68.3 overs and nothing above 85mph?
 He had gone from shock bowler to stock bowler – under his own captaincy, too.

 A recurrence of his long-term ankle problem in the Test series meant Flintoff missed both the ODI series against Sri Lanka and the first Test against Pakistan.
 It was later announced in July that Flintoff's rehabilitation had not been sufficient to quell the injury and that further surgery would be required.
 He was thus ruled out for the entire series against Pakistan.
 Despite injury concerns, Flintoff was later named for the ICC Champions Trophy, where he played as a specialist batsman, not as an all-rounder.

 2006–07 Ashes series

-After his previous stint as captain in the Test series against India, Flintoff returned as captain of the England team for the eagerly anticipated 2006-07 Ashes series in Australia.
-The series turned out to be a humiliating one for Flintoff, leading his side to five straight losses and thus losing the Ashes after having held them for the shortest time in history.
+After his previous stint as captain in the Test series against India, Flintoff returned as captain of the England team for the eagerly anticipated 2006–07 Ashes series in Australia.
+The series turned out to be a humiliating one for Flintoff, leading his team to five straight losses and thus losing the Ashes after having held them for the shortest time in history.
 In addition, he presided over England's worst ever defeat in an Ashes series, equalling the 1921 whitewash at the hands of the Warwick Armstrong-led Australian team in the wake of World War I.